mad-lab-fau/mad-gui/README.md

 ## Quickstart for developers

-In a python 3.7 environment, execute the following commands:
+In a python 3.7 environment, execute the following commands or using the section [Development installation](#development-installation):
 ```
 pip install mad_gui
 mad-gui